Vietnam.vn - Nền tảng quảng bá Việt Nam

 Each individual command line generated by ChatGPT, when combined, can become sophisticated malware.

-Mulgrew's discovery is a warning about the potential for AI to be used to create dangerous malware without the need for a hacker group or even the tool's creator writing a single line of code.
+Mulgrew's discovery is a wake-up call about the potential for AI to be used to create dangerous malware without the need for a hacker group, or even the tool's creator writing a single line of code.

 Mulgrew's software is disguised as a screen saver application, but is capable of automatically activating on Windows-based devices.
-Once in the operating system, the malware "sneaks" into every file, including Word document editors, image files, and PDFs, searching for data to steal.
+Once in the operating system, the malware "infiltrates" every file, including Word text editors, image files, and PDFs, searching for data to steal.

 Once it has what it needs, the program breaks down the information and attaches it to image files on the machine.
-To avoid detection, the images are uploaded to a folder on Google Drive cloud storage.
+To avoid detection, the images are uploaded to a folder on Google Drive.
 The malware is so powerful because Mulgrew can tweak and enhance its features to avoid detection through simple commands entered into ChatGPT.

-Although this was a private test by security experts and no attacks were carried out outside of the testing area, the cybersecurity community still recognizes the dangers of activities using ChatGPT.
-Mulgrew claims that he does not have much experience in programming, but OpenAI's artificial intelligence is still not powerful and intelligent enough to prevent his test.
+Although this was a private test by security experts and no attacks were carried out outside of the testing scope, the cybersecurity community still recognizes the danger of activities using ChatGPT.
+Mulgrew claims that he does not have much experience in programming, but OpenAI's artificial intelligence is still not strong and smart enough to prevent his test.

 Source link